List of unproduced 20th Century Studios animated projects

 This is a list of unmade and unreleased animated projects by 20th Century Studios.
 Some of these films and shows were, or still are, in development limbo.
-These also include the co-productions the studio collaborated with in the past (i.e. 20th Century Animation, Fox Animation Studios, Blue Sky Studios, DreamWorks Animation, 20th Television Animation, and Locksmith Animation), as well as sequels to their franchises.
+These also include the co-productions the studio collaborated with in the past (i.e. 20th Century Animation, Fox Animation Studios, 20th Television Animation, and Locksmith Animation), as well as sequels to their franchises.